 A qualified lead is a person or business that fits the criteria made by your company in order to pursue them as a potential customer.
 For instance a qualified lead might check all the boxes when the salesperson discusses the prospects needs over the phone.
-A qualified lead might also be a prospect who fills out an inquiry on your company page because they want what your company offers and they are in the market for it.
+A qualified lead might also be a prospect who fills out an inquiry of some kind because they want what your company offers and they are in the market for it.

 To qualify a lead they must fit into your buyer persona.
 If you’re unsure what your buyer persona is or should be we have four areas in which you should direct your questions.
 This will help you narrow down who is a qualified lead and who isn’t.

 Qualifying leads can most commonly be done over the phone either through inbound or outbound calls.
 Whether the individual calls you or you call them it’s important to remember to take notes.
 The more information that can be gathered the better.
 In another article you can read how to convert your leads into sales, so your sales team can be better prepared for building the business to consumer relationship.

 Keep in mind the importance of tracking the leads you contact as you begin the process of qualifying leads.
 By doing this, you will help the process run much more smoothly and stress free.
 A product that is helpful in this area is the Dolphin Dialer.
-You can load your leads into power dialer which is a dialer with a CRM.
+You can load your leads into a power dialer, which is a dialer with a CRM.
 You can label each call depending on what happens.
 If it’s qualified, you can set it for follow up or automatically send it into your other CRM (if you have one).
-In Dolphin Dialer, you can then pull reports or do searches so staying organized with a qualified lead is a breeze.
+In Dolphin Dialer, you can then pull reports or do searches, so staying organized with a qualified lead is a breeze.